 The current lockdown is tough for everyone but these sessions have given Dunk something to look forward to every day.
 They keep him busy, give his workday a structure, and allows to fulfill his social needs.
 Not just that, a portion of money paid for each session also gets donated to a U.K. based food bank charity, The Trussel Trust, allowing Dunk to give something back to those in need.

 If you want learn more about Dunk's tips on how to conduct these FaceTime sessions, you can read his guide.
-If you want to do something different and be a model for the day, you can book a session on his photography website.
+If you want to do something different and be a model for the day or to book Dunk for commercial projects, you can book a session on his photography website.

 How are you dealing with your creativity during the lockdown?